 Livia Teodorescu studied piano with Ana Pitis and Ioana Minei and attended piano master classes “Bartok Seminar” in Hungary offered by Zoltan Kocksis and Imre Rohmann.
 As a concert pianist, she has played for the first time in Romania two major works by Messiaen: 7 Visions de l’Amen for 2 pianos and the piano solo part of the Turangalila Symphony, with the G. Enescu Philharmonic orchestra conducted by Alain Paris.
-As a composer, she has been awarded several prizes, such as the Union of Composers and Musicologists Awards for 2001, 2003, 2006, 2009 as well as the Romanian Academy Award “G. Enesco” in 2006 and the National Cultural Merit Order (2008).
-Her music has been published by “Editura muzicala” Bucharest and features on CDs published in Romania (Electrecord, Casa Radio, Star Media Music) and Australia – Bridges – (Move Records).
+As a composer, she has been awarded several prizes, such as the Union of Composers and Musicologists Awards for 2001, 2003, 2006, 2009 and 2016, as well as the Romanian Academy Award “G. Enesco” in 2006 and the National Cultural Merit Order (2008).
+Her music has been published by “Editura muzicala” Bucharest and features on CDs published in Romania by Electrecord, Casa Radio, Star Media Music, in Australia by Move and in UK by Toccata Classics.
 She won an Endeavour Award Scholarship – Postdoctoral Research Fellowship for 2008 (offered by the Australian Government) at Monash University, Melbourne, Australia.

 MUSIC: Endaeavour Bells